rswilkens/aclpub2-Tutorial/README.md

 TBC (Rodrigo)

 ## How to test the tool to generate your proceedings
-Now that you know the expected structure of the proceedings and... you can proceed testing the tool to automatically generate the proceedings.
-First of all, follow the Setup procedures.
-You can then test...
+Now that you know the expected structure of the proceedings and you know how to edit/export the required `.yml` input files, you are ready to test the tool to automatically generate the proceedings.
+First of all, follow the [Setup](#setup) procedures.
+Then, as a training example, we made at your disposal in the examples/sigdial repository all the files you would need to correctly generate the proceedings.
+Could you compile the sigdial proceedings?

+Excellent, you are now ready to run the generation scripts on the files you have just edited/exported for your conference/workshop.

 ### Setup: Install python dependencies.